Eating Disorders

 • Becoming uncomfortably full

-• Eating in a “dazed state”
+• Eating in a dazed state

 Management

-Patient and carer education is key to the condition.
 Management is centred around changing behaviour and addressing environmental factors:

-• Self help resources
+• Self-help resources

 Refeeding Syndrome

-• Hypomagnesaemia
+• Hypomagnesaemia (low serum magnesium)

-• Hypokalaemia
+• Hypokalaemia (low serum potassium)

-• Hypophosphataemia
+• Hypophosphataemia (low serum phosphate)

 Management will be according to the local protocol under specialist supervision:

-• Slowly reintroducing food with restricted calories
+• Slowly reintroducing food with limited calories

-• Magnesium, potassium, phosphate and glucose monitoring along with other routine bloods
+• Magnesium, potassium, phosphate and glucose monitoring

 • Fluid balance monitoring

-• ECG monitoring may be required in severe cases
+• ECG monitoring in severe cases

 • Supplementation with electrolytes and vitamins, particularly B vitamins and thiamine

-Last updated January 2020
+Last updated June 2024